Dineo Magagula

 Dineo Magagula (born 14 October 1994) is a South African soccer player who plays as a goalkeeper for SAFA Women's League side TS Galaxy Queens and the South Africa women's national team.

+Magagula won the 2025 SAFA Women's League goalkeeper of the season.

 Club career

 University of Johannesburg

 In 2019, she assisted the side in retaining their 2018 University Sports South Africa (USSA) title.
 Later that year, she was added to Team SA for the World Student Games held in Naples, Italy.

 TS Galaxy Queens

 She joined SAFA Women's League side TS Galaxy Queens ahead of the 2023 season.
+She won 2025 SAFA Women's League goalkeeper of the season after keeping 19 clean sheets in 29 matches for the club.

 International career

 Magagula competed for the South Africa women's national team at the 2022 COSAFA Women's Championship when they finished as runners-up to Zambia.

+Personal life

+Magagula completed a Diploma in Transport Management from the University of Johannesburg in 2021.